epotex/t2k_JSTC/README.md

 t2k_JSTC
 ========
-This Python code will download a state/CCSS json files from "http://asn.jesandco.org/resources/ASNJurisdiction" and parse the into csv file by group age
+This Python code will download a state/CCSS json files from "http://asn.jesandco.org/resources/ASNJurisdiction" and parse in into csv file by group age.

 current supported files: